Contributing¶

 # Run tests for your specific metric

-uv run pytest tests/metrics/test_{your_module}.py::TestYourMetric -v
+uv run pytest tests/core/metrics/test_{your_module}.py::TestYourMetric -v

 # Run all tests to ensure no regressions